This (updated) guide reviews all of the best low-fat dog foods this year.

 Dangers Of Obesity In Dogs

 2. Heart and respiratory problems: Excess body mass puts more pressure on the heart and can often lead to high blood pressure.
-Moreover, obesity can make it difficult for dogs to breathe properly.
+Obesity can make it difficult for dogs to breathe properly.
 This can increase fatigue, cause overheating of the body, and might even lead to tracheal collapse.

-3. Diabetes: While diabetes can also be hereditary in dogs, obesity is a common trigger and cause of the condition.
-The excess body fat makes your dog’s cells more resistant to insulin, or impairs insulin production all together.
-In the long-term, diabetes can damage their kidneys, nervous system, and might even shorten their lifespan.
+3. Diabetes: While genetics can contribute to diabetes in dogs, obesity often serves as a frequent catalyst and underlying factor for this condition.
+Excessive body fat can lead to insulin resistance in your dog’s cells or disrupt insulin production altogether.
+Over time, diabetes can harm their kidneys, nervous system, and potentially even reduce their lifespan.

 What is the best low-fat dog food?